qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 #### Container Style

 - To change the width and height of the container, change the custom properties `--sk-dialog-width` and `--sk-dialog-height` (or only one of them).
-By default the container takes the full width and fit the height of the content.
+By default, the container takes the full width and fits the height of the content.
+If you want to have a fullscreen Dialog, set `[fullscreen]` to true, you don't need to anything for height and width custom properties.
 - It is recommended to add a background, because by default the container is transparent and the backdrop will shine through.
 You can adjust it by changing the `--sk-dialog-background` custom property.
 You can do gradients, solid colors, images etc.
 - The edges are not rounded by default.
 If you want to have a border-radius, change the `--sk-dialog-border-radius` custom property.
 - By default, the overflow of the container is `auto`, if you'd like to change this behavior, adjust the `--sk-dialog-overflow` custom property.